Cosmo shares jump on colonoscopy trial results

-ZURICH Shares in Swiss-listed drugmaker Cosmo Pharmaceuticals jumped more than 10 percent on Thursday after it reported its dye tablets helped doctors detect intestinal growths during colonoscopies.
+ZURICH (Reuters) - Shares in Swiss-listed drugmaker Cosmo Pharmaceuticals jumped more than 10 percent on Thursday after it reported its dye tablets helped doctors detect intestinal growths during colonoscopies.

 Cosmo's late-stage phase III trial of some 1,200 people in Europe and North America showed improved detection of adenomas, or pre-cancerous growths in the colon and rectum, compared with a placebo, it said.